 The Company only carries out transactions with Natixis S.A.
 All financial assets held have been purchased from Natixis S.A. and all financial liabilities have been taken by Natixis S.A.
-The Directors understand that, as a result, the credit risk has been mitigated by transacting only with Natixis S.A.
+As a result, the Company considers, the credit risk has been mitigated by transacting only with Natixis S.A.